lihkin213/dns-svcs/dns-records.md

 #### PTR Type record
 {:#ptr-record}

-To add this record type, an existing A or AAAA records must be created beforehand that are not already associated with another PTR record.
-A dropdown allows you to select an existing record, and doing so is mandatory.
-A **TTL** can also be specified from the dropdown menu, with the default value of **`1 min`**.
+To add this record type, an existing A or AAAA record must be created beforehand that is not already associated with another PTR record.
+Select an existing record from the dropdown menu.
+Specify a **TTL** value from the dropdown menu, with a default value of `1 min`.

 Required Fields:
 * Select existing record